mirkezi/InventoryManagementSystem/README.md

 1. Main() method to display interface.
 Based on while loop, until user choose the exit option.

-2. AddProducts() method to add new products with name, price and stock.
+2. AddProduct() method to add a new product with name, price and stock.

 3. UpdateStock() method to access a product and modify the stock.
 Check if any product has been added, if not return; + ask which to update + modify data.